Hrahman93/Hrahman93.github.io/_pages/about.md

 I am an Assistant Professor at the College of Electrical and Mechanical Engineering (CEME), National University of Sciences and Technology (NUST), Pakistan.
 I received my Ph.D. in Biomedical Science and Engineering from Koç University, Türkiye.

-My research focuses on the development of intelligent engineering systems, artificial intelligence and biomedical engineering.
-My current interests include intelligent refrigeration systems, frost detection and defrost control, medical devices, physiological modeling, and smart sensing technologies.
+My research focuses on the development of intelligent engineering and biomedical engineering.
+My current interests include refrigeration systems, frost detection and defrost, medical devices, and smart sensing technologies.

 I actively collaborate with academia and industry to develop practical engineering solutions for healthcare, manufacturing, and food preservation applications.